itisokfornoname/MicrostateDex-ToS/README.md

 ##### **Account Sharing**
 - Sharing your account with others is not allowed.
 Each user is responsible for the actions taken on their account.
 - Creating or using multiple accounts for the purpose of gaining an advantage (e.g., farming items or collectibles) is also prohibited.
-Servers must have AT LEAST 20 human members before MicrostateDex Remastered can be configured without it being considered 'farming'.

 ##### **Farming**
 - Abusing the spawn mechanics, such as repeatedly engaging in actions designed to force or accelerate spawns for items or collectibles, is not allowed.
 - Any behavior that disrupts the natural balance of the game mechanics to gain items or collectibles faster than normal is prohibited.
+- Creating servers for the sole purpose of gaining collectibles is strictly prohibited.
+Any server must have AT LEAST 20 human members before MicrostateDex Remastered can be configured without it being considered 'farming'.

 ##### **Staff Impersonation**
-- Impersonating MicrostateDex Remastered staff, moderators, or administrators is strictly forbidden.
+- Impersonating MicrostateDex Remastered OR BallsDex staff, moderators, or administrators is strictly forbidden.
 - This includes, but is not limited to, using similar usernames, profile pictures, or any other methods intended to deceive other users.

 ##### **User Behaviour**
 - Users must treat all members of the MicrostateDex Remastered community with respect.
 Engaging in harassment, bullying, or any form of abusive behavior is strictly prohibited.
+- Constant, unwanted pinging for things like trades, donations, and more are considered harassment, and will certainly be punished by the MicrostateDex Team, and if the harassment persists, legal action may be taken.
+MicrostateDex Remastered is **NOT LIABLE** for any harassment that happens.

 ### **4. Trading Guidelines:**